sweattep/ancient_quotes/README.md

 >In the abundance of the evil ones, evil increases, and the righteous will rejoice in their fall.

 >I was with the weak as weak that I might gain the weak.
 I was everything to every person that I might give life to every person.

+>If one does not repent, God will sharpen His sword; He has bent and strung His bow